 Mother’s Day Offering

 The Mother’s Day Offering began in 1924 as a benevolent ministry of North Carolina Baptists to help patients in serious financial need at North Carolina Baptist Hospital pay their hospital bills in the name of Jesus Christ.
-In FY 2010, $650,410 was contributed.

 Recipients of the Mother’s Day Offering have limited income and “fall between the cracks” of assistance.
 They have too much to qualify for Medicaid or full charity care – but not enough to pay their hospital bills.
 Many have lost their jobs or cannot work due to illness.
 They worry every day about how to pay their hospital bills, maintain their households, and not lose everything.